apocalipsys/raspcontrolgpio/README.md

 > 7. Before running the app you have to register the admin that you configured in the .env file.
   For this you have to comment lines 48 and 49 in /src/users/views.py, and uncomment the line 64 in /src/templates/base.html to enable the Register option.
 > 8. Once you registered the administrator, uncomment lines 48 and 49 in /src/users/views.py, and comment again the line 64 in /src/templates/base.html.
-That way only the administrator will be able to register users from now on.
+That way only your administrator will be able to register users from now on.

 ## SSH: